zh30/native-translate/README.md

 - Full‑page in‑page translation: append translated text under the original blocks to preserve layout
 - Hover‑to‑translate: hold a modifier (Alt/Control/Shift) and hover a paragraph to translate just that block
+- Inline input translation: in text fields and contenteditable areas, type three spaces in a row to translate what you’ve typed into your selected “Input target language”
 - Automatic source language detection (on device) with download progress overlay
-- Model caching per language pair; auto reuse when available
+- Model caching per language pair and per line; auto‑reuse when available
 - RTL/LTR aware rendering for the target language; UI locale/dir auto‑set
 - Localized UI via Chrome i18n (`_locales/`)

 ## Requirements

-- Chrome 138+ (Manifest V3, Side Panel APIs, Built-in AI)
+- Chrome 138+ (Manifest V3, Side Panel APIs, Built‑in AI)
 - pnpm 9+

 Note: On first use, Chrome may download on‑device models.
 Availability depends on device capability.